Sadness — or depression?

 Causes of depression

-Clinical depression seems to be connected with a deficiency or imbalance in neurotransmitters (chemical messengers) in the brain – substances such as serotonin, norepinephrine, and dopamine.
+Clinical depression may be connected with a deficiency or imbalance in neurotransmitters (chemical messengers) in the brain – substances such as serotonin, norepinephrine, and dopamine.

 Stress also appears to play a role in triggering depression in some individuals.